 - Landing page experience- How closely the keyword is related to the landing page your ad link to.

-You can check the quality score of your keywords by clicking on the keywords tab on your account and hovering over the white bubble in the status column.
+You can check the quality score of your keywords by clicking on the keywords tab on your account and adding the “quality score” column.

 Google multiplies your quality score times your bid to determine what number your ad will rank.
 Therefore, if your quality score is 0.9 and your bid for the keyword is $1, you will rank higher than someone with a quality score of 0.4 that bids $2.